oat-sa/taohub-articles/forge/Users Management Model/tao-roles-26.md

 ![](../resources/front_office_roles.png)

--   **Test Taker**: Role of the Test takers, grants access to the Deliver Server, the test/item runners as well as the results interface to submit responses.
+-   **Test-Taker**: Role of the Test-takers, grants access to the Deliver Server, the test/item runners and the results interface to submit responses.

--   **Workflow Participant**: This grants access to the workflow server/runner as well as the services accessible by the workflow.
+-   **Workflow Participant**: This grants access to the workflow server/runner and the services accessible by the workflow.

 Back Office
 -----------